top of page

 Notable Projects from the Valley of the Poets

-Beginning in 1995, Karen discovered LITER-Art, with the hope of introducing any community to the joy of the poetic verse as much as people enjoy fine art.
-To that end, she has developed programs within school districts where students produce an art/poetry piece together on one page.
-These are then displayed in various ways in town businesses, professional offices, libraries, schools, restaurants, and many other venues.
+In 1995, Karen created LITER-Art, with the hope of introducing communities to the joy of the poetic verse in the same way people enjoy public art.
+To that end, she has developed programs within school districts where students produce illustrated poetry, an art/poetry piece together on one page.
+These are then displayed in town businesses, professional offices, libraries, schools, restaurants, and many other venues.

 In September 2005, Karen approached the North Andover Select Board to appoint a town poet laureate.
 After the question, "What is a poet laureate?" was answered, they agreed and in February 2006, the first poet laureate was appointed.